IVSoftware/app-idle-watchdog/README.md

-Jimi is right about Hans being right.
+﻿Jimi is right about Hans being right.
 So, the way I see it we need to put together four elements to solve this.

 1. A low-level hook that we can run during calls to `MessageBox.Show(...)`.
 2. An `IDisposable` to wrap the hook with, that does reference counting and disposes the hook when it leaves the `using` block.